prolific-digital/events-tracker/README.md

 - The plugin includes security measures like nonce verification and capability checks
 - Template files use semantic class names for easy CSS customization
 - Single event pages display content using WordPress block rendering functions
+- Featured images are properly handled across sites in a multisite network
+- Shortcode attributes allow for complete customization of event display
+- Button text can be customized to match specific use cases (e.g., "Add to Trip")

 ## The Events Calendar Integration